 - A copy of your initial audit report is posted in AAM's Media Intelligence Center for advertiser and advertising agency members to access.

 - You may begin using the AAM logo and small space ads to promote your membership.
 As a reminder, you must comply with all AAM publicity rules and policies when publicizing any data from your initial audit report.

 - You will gain access to all publisher’s statements and audit reports in the Media Intelligence Center.

 Access to the Media Intelligence Center

 As the auditors conduct your initial audit, they will charge your account based off of a percentage of completion.
-Once your audit has been completed it will go through a review process by our TRRP department before the audit report is released to market.
+Once your audit has been completed it will go through a review process by our RPID department before the audit report is released to market.

 Once AAM officially releases the initial audit into the marketplace, our accounting department reconciles the account and determines if the initial deposit you submitted with your application was sufficient to cover the actual audit costs and expenses incurred.

 - If the initial deposit was sufficient, the excess/rebate invoice will note that it is a "credit memo" and show a credit balance.

 - If the initial deposit was not sufficient, the excess/rebate invoice will show a balance due for the additional cost (above the original estimate) that was necessary to complete and release your initial audit.
 Timely payment of this invoice is expected.
 If you have questions about audit costs, you may contact your audit manager to discuss.